jonshiach/graphics-labs/_sources/pages/08_Lighting.md

 colour = ambient + diffuse;
 ```

-The result of applying ambient and diffuse reflection is shown in {numref}`teapout-diffuse-figure`.
+The result of applying ambient and diffuse reflection is shown in {numref}`teapot-diffuse-figure`.

 ```{figure} ../images/08_teapot_diffuse.png
 :width: 500